The Information Centre is closed on Friday 22 May due to a staff day. Contact

 When you use TastSelv, you can see the result of your tax declaration on the screen.
 You can find information on the different tax models in our article about deductions for the different taxation modes.

-If you live in Sweden you must also submit a Swedish tax declaration, even if all of your earnings are in Denmark.
-The easiest way to do this is to use your Bank-ID to log onto the Swedish tax return Inkomstdeklaration 1 on the Skatteverket website.
-The service opens on March 14th.
+If you live in Sweden you must submit a Swedish tax declaration, even if all of your earnings are in Denmark.
+The easiest way to do this is to use your Bank-ID to log in to the Swedish tax return Inkomstdeklaration 1 on the Skatteverket website.
+The service opens in the middle of March.
 If you cannot access it electronically, you can order a paper form on the Skatteverket website.

 Read more about declaring tax in Sweden when you work abroad